 wishing to kill him on the spot) because he intends to use him later.

 .
 If a lesser villain is Genre Savvy

-, he may make sure his boss always needs him, lest he outlive his usefulness
+, they may make sure their boss always needs them, lest they outlive their usefulness

 .
 Can also prompt Stop, or I Shoot Myself!